 You need to be particularly patient if you have a resident cat.
 Since they are territorial, it will take more time for two cats to accept each other than a dog and a cat.
 A good trick is to swap their blankets often so they can get used to each other’s scent before they finally meet.

-Cats can be harder to read than dogs, but rest assured that if you follow the tips I’ve laid out, even the most inscrutable feline can be on its way to settling into your happy home.
+Cats can be harder to read than dogs, but rest assured that if you follow these tips, even the most inscrutable feline can be on its way to settling into your happy home.